kgateway-dev/kgateway/docs/content/guides/observability/prometheus/metrics.md

 More information on Gloo Edge's admin ports can be found [here]({{% versioned_link_path fromRoot="/introduction/observability/#grafana-and-prometheus" %}}).

-### Monitoring the Status of Gloo Resources
+### Monitoring the configuration status of Gloo resources

 When Gloo Edge fails to process a resource, we see that reflected in the resource's {{< protobuf name="core.solo.io.Status" display="Status">}}.
-Gloo Edge can also be configured to publish metrics which record the health status of resources.
+You can configure Gloo Edge to publish metrics that record the configuration status of resources.

-The status metrics can be enabled by specifying a resource type, along with the label(s) that should be applied to the metric, within the
-`observabilityOptions` in the Settings CRD.
+In the `observabilityOptions` of the Settings CRD, you can enable status metrics by specifying the resource type and any labels to apply to the metric.
 Consider the following, which will add metrics for virtual services and upstreams, both having labels that include the namespace and name of each individual resource:

 ```yaml